Contest Categories Contest FAQ

 <><>

-Pat Pattison is a professor at Berklee College of Music and one of the world's leading experts on songwriting.
-His seminars and "songposiums" are popular throughout the U.S. Several of his students have won Grammys, including John Mayer and Gillian Welch.
+Pat Pattison is a professor at Berklee College of Music and one of the world's leading experts on the art of songwriting.
+His "songposium" seminars are popular with songwriters throughout the U.S. and Canada.
+Several of his students have gone on to win Grammys, including John Mayer and Gillian Welch.
 Pat is author of three best-selling books on songwriting and his songs have been recorded by many artists, including Kathy Mattea, Emmy Lou Harris, Alison Krauss and Trisha Yearwood.

 <><>